 Harrison Norris, Jr., who had appeared regularly for World Championship Wrestling as Hardbody Harrison, lived a dark criminal life under the noses of many who knew him.

 Who Was Hardbody Harrison?

-Known mostly for his physique and strange ring attire, Hardbody Harrison never moved above the preliminary level, regularly losing to more established stars on WCW Monday Nitro.
+Known chiefly for his physique and strange ring attire, Hardbody Harrison never moved above the preliminary level, regularly losing to more established stars on WCW Monday Nitro.
 Before getting involved in professional wrestling, Norris had served in the United States Army overseas during Operation Desert Storm.
 He then trained at the WCW Power Plant and debuted with World Championship Wrestling in 1995.

 Upon stepping away from the ring, he was a party to a multi-plaintiff lawsuit filed by Sonny Onoo on behalf of WCW talents against their former employer, AOL Time Warner, charging the conglomerate with racial discrimination.
-The suit would be settled out of court for which all the performers, including Harrison, reportedly received a healthy financial settlement.
+The suit would be settled out of court, for which all the performers, including Harrison, reportedly received a healthy financial settlement.

 Following his WCW days, Harrison competed in the FX Series, “Toughman,” capturing the show’s heavyweight championship in 2000.